dandanthio/dbcasestudy/How-to/Run DBankWebTier.war on NetBeans.md

 # READ ME FIRST
-You should just clone the source codes from our repo and skip to 'Prepare and create project in NetBeans Project'
+You should just clone the source codes from our repo and skip to 'Create project in NetBeans IDE'

 ## Getting and unpacking the .war file
 * Get the latest one with other updated files here https://deliveringtechnology.atlassian.net/wiki/spaces/DT/pages/3539077/Updated+files